Kane Elgey: Playing career

 In 2015, Elgey started the year in the Titans' Queensland Cup team, the Tweed Heads Seagulls.
 In Round 4, he made his NRL debut for the Titans against the Cronulla-Sutherland Sharks, playing at halfback in the Titans' 24–22 win at Remondis Stadium.
 He then re-signed with the Titans on a 2-year contract.
 In Round 8 against the New Zealand Warriors, he scored his first and second NRL career tries in the Titans' 32–28 win at Mt Smart Stadium.
 He finished his debut year in the NRL having played in 16 matches, scoring 6 tries and kicking 10 goals for the Titans, and was named their Rookie of the Year.
 On 26 September, he played for the Prime Minister's XIII against Papua New Guinea, playing at halfback in his team's 40–12 win in Port Moresby.

 On 5 January 2016, Elgey suffered a season-ending anterior cruciate ligament (ACL) knee injury at the Titans' first training session of the season. on 14 March, he extended his contract with the Titans to the end of 2018.

 In August 2018, Elgey signed a two-year deal to join the Manly-Warringah Sea Eagles for the 2019 NRL season.

 On 24 September 2019, Elgey announced his retirement from rugby league via his Instagram page.
 In his post Elgey wrote "I just know deep down I don't love it like I used to and when you lose that it's very hard to keep doing it at a high level".

+Post playing

+In 2021, Elgey returned to the Titans as part of pathway systems for junior players.